 Provided you already have a Google Ads account, to create a new search campaign, you just need to click on “+ NEW CAMPAIGN” in the dashboard.

-Then, you click on “Leads” (but this selection is not really important), and then on campaign type “Search.”
+Then, you click on “Leads” (but this selection is not important), and then on campaign, type “Search.”

-For the following selection, choose “Website visits” and enter your website name.
+Choose “Website visits” for the following selection and enter your website name.

 The next thing you enter is your campaign name, and then you can check the boxes for Search Network and Display Network.

 Because of easier testing reasons right now, we are only interested in the search network without including the Google search partners.

 So, just untick the “Display Network” and “Google search partners” boxes.

 You can skip the next two sections in the beginning and go straight to the targeting and audiences section.